 Your baby’s regularity is how predictable her schedule is from day to day.
 There are some babies whom you can set the clock by.
 They wake up at the same time every day.
 He eats at the same times every day.
 She takes naps at the same time every day.
 And, yes, some babies even poop at the same time every single day.
 No doubt those kids are very easy to potty train.

-t is so hard to know what will push everything too late or not and it’s hard!
-But, one of the best things I ever did was one day I finally accepted that the only thing consistent about him was the fact that every day would be different.
+One of the best things I ever did was one day I finally accepted that the only thing consistent about him was the fact that every day would be different.
 And, that has been true every day since.
 But, accepting it relieved my stress about it.

 Baby Sleep and Regularity

-With an irregular baby who may or may not be tired at “bedtime”, you may need to be a little flexible with the bedtime routine.
+With an irregular baby who may or may not be tired at “bedtime,” you may need to be a little flexible with the bedtime routine.
 Of course, with toddlers, they try a lot of things to stall bedtime, so it is tricky to know the difference between stalling and inconsistency.
 I am flexible within 15-ish minutes (at least I try to be) and then after that I put him to bed and tell him that I will come back to check on him if he isn’t asleep in 10 minutes.
 Most of the time he falls asleep within 5 minutes of me leaving.

 After 3 or 4 months old and up through before the age of 2, even the most inconsistent baby will be sleepy sometime between 6 & 8 p.m.
 After 2 years old, if she is still napping, it’s possible bedtime could get later until she drops the nap (or you drop it for her), but many will continue to go to bed before 8 p.m.
 In my experience, most babies cry more when they are over-tired than under-tired.
 If they are under-tired, you can usually tell during the bedtime routine.